M-Eljarroudi/incident-analysis-bi-project/README.md

 ETL flows were implemented with SSIS and include:

-- Multi-source merging for Dim_Date and Dim_Temps
+- Merge source data
-- Sort and unique transformations
+- Clean and sort records
-- Lookup transforms to resolve surrogate keys for fact records
+- Generate surrogate keys, and populate all tables.

 ---